Community Effort Orlando: 2017

 Jebailey announced in July 2016 that CEO 2017 would move away from its traditional late-June date in order for the event to be held in a new venue.
 The event may even move to a different city.
 Later, CEO 2017 was announced to be held again in the Wyndham Resort in Orlando from June 16 to 18.
 The event featured tournaments for Street Fighter V, Tekken 7, Super Smash Bros.
 Melee, Super Smash Bros. for Wii U, Injustice 2, Pokkén Tournament, Ultimate Marvel vs. Capcom 3, Killer Instinct, The King of Fighters XIV, Guilty Gear Xrd, and BlazBlue: Central Fiction.
 Microsoft Studios announced at CEO 2017 that the 2013 version of Killer Instinct would be released on the Steam platform.

-2020
+2020–present

 CEO 2020 was postponed from June until December due to the COVID-19 pandemic.
 Later, on October 1, 2020, the official CEO website announced that CEO 2020 would be canceled, and that its return was scheduled to be on June 25–27, 2021.
+CEO 2022 was held from June 24–26.

+Other events

 Wrestling events

 In 2018, it was announced that New Japan Pro-Wrestling would host an event at the tournament, which was held Saturday night following the end of the day's matches.
 The event was named CEO×NJPW: When Worlds Collide.
 Jebailey made his wrestling debut at the event and defeated Michael Nakazawa.

 In 2019, new promotion All Elite Wrestling partnered with CEO to produce Fyter Fest.
 Jebailey once again wrestled Nakazawa, this time under hardcore stipulations, but failed to win the match.